Farrell Family of Redesdale, Kilmacud, Stillorgan.

 stone quarry.
 He was brought to Dublin by his mother in 1810 where his elder brother

-Terence Farrell RHA had a studio in Golden Lane in 1828 then Peter Street, Mecklenburgh
+was employed as a stone cutter.
+Terence had a studio in Golden Lane in 1828 then in

-Street, Lower Gloucester Street and finally at 11 Warrington Place in 1861 when his eldest
+Peter Street, Mecklenburgh Street, Lower Gloucester Street and finally at 11 Warrington

-daughter was married.
+Place in 1861 when his eldest daughter was married.
 His wife Maria died in 1839.
-Terence died after a few hours

-illness on 19 Mar 1876 aged 78 years at 11 Warrington Place.
+Terence died after a few hours illness on 19 Mar 1876 aged 78 years at 11 Warrington

-1 James Farrell RHA eldest son born circa 1821.
-James died on 20 Nov 1891 aged 72
+1 James Farrell eldest son born circa 1821.
+In 1845 James was awarded a premium of

 years at 30 Mountjoy Square.
 He was working on a statue of Lord Ardilaun when he

-died, which his brother Thomas completed.
+died, and his brother Thomas completed it.

 1901.
 He died 7 Nov 1904 aged 82 years at 2 Lower Sherrard Street.